drjordy66/Analysis-of-Census-Income-Data/data_clean/README.md

 ## Method 2

-Delete the features associated with missing values reducing the feature space from 14 to 11.
+Delete the features associated with missing values reducing the feature space from 14 to 11 and naively encode the categorial features.

 Column | Type
 --- | ---